Sure to be a classic!

 For years to come, Rudolph will no doubt be a wonderful conversation starter for both awkward and fun winter gatherings alike.

 D’Lane R. Compton, PhD is a lover of all things antler, feather, and fur.
-An associate professor of sociology at the University of New Orleans with a background in social psychology, methodology, and a little bit of demography, she is usually thinking about food, country roads, stigma, queer nooks and places, sneakers and hipster subcultures.
-You can follow her on twitter.
+An associate professor of sociology at the University of New Orleans with a background in social psychology, methodology, and a little bit of demography, they are usually thinking about food, country roads, stigma, queer nooks and places, sneakers and hipster subcultures.
+You can follow them on twitter.